 This is a two-in-one attraction.
 The Marine Museum is pretty much what it sounds like: a vast collection of seafaring relics from Honfleur’s maritime history, including boat reconstructions, models, and more.
-There are also exhibits on maritime trading, fishing, and shipbuilding, all of which were hugely important to Honfleur at this time—particularly with its prime location on the edge of the sea.
+There are also exhibits on maritime trading, fishing, and shipbuilding, which were hugely important to Honfleur at this time—particularly with its prime location on the edge of the sea.

 The museum is located inside the city’s oldest church.
-The Saint-Étienne church dates from 1369, but there is evidence that an earlier structure may date from as early as 1055, with remnants of holy water fonts having been excavated from nearby alleys.
+The Saint-Étienne church dates from 1369, but there is evidence that an earlier structure may date from as early as 1055, with remnants of holy water fonts excavated from nearby alleys.
 Both attractions are steeped in history and well-preserved in their original state, so you can really get a sense of what life may have been like hundreds of years ago.

 - Location: 11 Quai Saint-Etienne